mattdistefano/accessibility-training/readme.md

 ### Keyboard operability

-Many users with disabilities rely exclusively on the keyboard for navigation.
-Therefore, any interactions or operations that are available through a mouse or touchscreen should also be available through a keyboard.
-This has a couple implications for development:
+Developers should take a couple steps to provide support for keyboard-only users:

-1. Any clickable element also needs to be focusable, so it can be reached with a keyboard
+1. Clickable elements also need to be focusable, so they can be reached with a keyboard
-2. Any clickable element should respond to keyboard events as well as mouse events, so it can be invoked via keyboard
+2. Clickable elements should respond to keyboard events as well as mouse events, so they can be invoked via keyboard
 3. Any other mouse- or touch-based interaction (drag and drop, for example) should have a keyboard alternative
+4. Focus states should be implemented as designed
+5. Additional key commands should be recognized as required for specific UI patterns (see https://www.w3.org/TR/wai-aria-practices/)

 In many cases, the first two requirements can be addressed via semantic markup.
 Does clicking the element in question trigger some sort of navigation?
 Use an `a` tag.
 Does it invoke an action on the same page?
 Use a `button` tag.
 Is the element a custom form control?
 Try using styled built-in form controls (see below for more info).
 Because these are all standard HTML elements, browsers will provide robust built-in keyboard support.